 Such are the dilemmas of holiday shopping for me.
 I think first of slingshots and knives and oh-so-practical winter wear because they are gifts that stand out in my own memories of Christmases past.

-I remember my parents’ big outlay years in the mid-1950s: two bicycles and a tricycle for three single-digit brothers; our first television, awaiting us early one Christmas morning with a snowy Dave Garroway on the black-and-white screen.
+I remember my parents’ big outlay years in the mid-1950s: two first bicycles and a tricycle for three young brothers; our first television set, awaiting us with a snowy Dave Garroway on the black-and-white screen.

-I remember the not-so-exiciting practicality of the red flannel-lined jean jacket with sleeves four inches too long for growing room: I loved the cozy flannel but, with the cuffs rolled up, I probably looked like a fool three winters in a row.
+I remember the shared Erector Set and Lincoln Logs.
+I remember the handsome but not-so-exiciting practicality of the red flannel-lined jean jacket with sleeves four inches too long for growing room: I loved the cozy flannel but, with the cuffs rolled up, I probably looked the fool three winters running.

 I always think first of the more exciting and possibly mischievous grandfather-gifts of dandy pocket knives and frighteningly sturdy Wham-O slingshots with BB ammunition.